Want to write for DIVA? Check out our guide for all you need to know…

 Please note that DIVA does not accept unsolicited poetry or short stories.

-We are always on the look-out for new talent, so drop Carrie a line at firstname.lastname@example.org with samples of your photographs and illustrations.
+We are always on the look-out for new talent, so drop Roxy a line at email@example.com with samples of your photographs and illustrations.

-DIVA pays £150 per thousand words.
-We pay in pounds sterling, in the month of issue.
+Payment for articles will be discussed on an individual basis.
+Where we’re able to, we pay in pounds sterling in the month of issue.
 We require invoices for all fees paid.
 Any other payment arrangements must be by prior agreement.

 At present there is no payment for content created for the website.
-However, if you are interested in reaching a wide, targeted readership (approx 150,000), please send your ideas for columns, reviews, blogs, stories or image galleries, video, audio and illustrations to email@example.com.
+However, if you are interested in reaching a wide, targeted readership please send your ideas for columns, reviews, blogs, stories or image galleries, video, audio and illustrations to firstname.lastname@example.org or email@example.com.